Find Trade Colleges

 MDC undergraduate students pay an average of $2,838 in in-state tuition and fees each year.
 After completing their Undergraduate Certificate, medical assisting graduates from MDC carry an average student debtload of $12,765.

-Eastern Florida State College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #7 on the list.
-Located in the city of Melbourne, EFSC is a public school with a fairly large student population.
+Eastern Florida State College ranked #7 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Florida list.
+Located in the small city of Melbourne, EFSC is a public college with a fairly large student population.

 Saint Johns River State College came in at #8 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in Florida ranking.
 Located in the distant town of Palatka, St. Johns River Community College is a public school with a medium-sized student population.

 Seminole State College of Florida ranked #9 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Florida list.
-Seminole State is a large public school located in the small city of Sanford.
+Seminole State is a fairly large public school located in the small city of Sanford.

 Full Allied Health & Medical Assisting Services at Seminole State College of Florida Report